The Con That Turned the World Against America

 Irrevocable damage to America’s economic system has taken place.

 And because the world’s largest economies are so closely intertwined, the effects will not be limited to the United States.
-Confidence in the world’s financial system—a system based on the dollar as the reserve currency—is failing, not because of a liquidity crunch, a popping housing bubble, or the myriad of other commonly spouted economic causes, but because of broken faith.
-The result will be a new world financial order—one without America at the head.
+Confidence in the world’s financial system—a system based on the dollar as the reserve currency—is failing, not because of a liquidity crunch, a popping housing bubble, or the myriad of other commonly cited economic causes, but because of broken faith.
+The result in the end will be a new world financial order—one without America at the head.

 Here is what happened and why you need to know about it.